mSev7n/odin-recipes/README.md

 hello Seven here
 i am currently learning html from the odin project this is simply a task i was assigned
+My current project is : creating a recipe website

+When i'm done with my project i will have improved and demonstrated my html skills